tabsdata/tutorials/t01_csv_pub_sub/README.md

 ```

 Here the `@td.subscriber` decorator defines the following metadata:
-* Input data will be read from the table called `CUSTOMER_LEADS`
+* Input data will be read from the table called `customer_leads`
 * And output of this function will be pushed to a file located at `$TDX/output/customer_leads.jsonl`

 The function definition is very simple with following details:
 * The function name is `subscribe_customers` that takes a `TableFrame` as input.
 When executed, this input will be
-populated by the data coming from the `CUSTOMER_LEADS` table.
+populated by the data coming from the `customer_leads` table.
 * The function simply returns the input data as its output, which is mapped to a specific output file as defined
 by the decorator.

 That is all there is to a subscriber.
 In a real world scenario, your subscriber function may take input data from
 multiple tables, process it and create a derived output that is then sent to an external system.

-Register this subscriber function to the `CUSTOMERS` collection using the following command:
+Register this subscriber function to the `customers` collection using the following command:

 ```
-td fn register --collection CUSTOMERS --fn-path $TDX/subscriber.py::subscribe_customers
+td fn register --collection customers --fn-path $TDX/subscriber.py::subscribe_customers
 ```

 You can now verify that the function was registered successfully bu running the following command:

 ```
-td fn list --collection CUSTOMERS
+td fn list --collection customers
 ```
 Output:

 <img src="./assets/list_function_both.png" alt="List both functions" height="auto">

-This output confirms that the `subscribe_customers` has been registered within the collection `CUSTOMERS`.
+This output confirms that the `subscribe_customers` has been registered within the collection `customers`.

 ### 3.2 Triggering the subscriber